Dynamic Resource Allocation

 Used with structured parameters to publish information about resources that are available in the cluster.

-The developer of a resource driver decides whether they want to handle these parameters in their own external controller or instead rely on Kubernetes to handle them through the use of structured parameters.
+The developer of a resource driver decides whether they want to handle allocation themselves with a control plane controller or instead rely on allocation through Kubernetes with structured parameters.
 A custom controller provides more flexibility, but cluster autoscaling is not going to work reliably for node-local resources.
 Structured parameters enable cluster autoscaling, but might not satisfy all use-cases.

 The core/v1 PodSpec defines ResourceClaims that are needed for a Pod in a resourceClaims field.
 Entries in that list reference either a ResourceClaim or a ResourceClaimTemplate.
 When referencing a ResourceClaim, all Pods using this PodSpec (for example, inside a Deployment or StatefulSet) share the same ResourceClaim instance.
 When referencing a ResourceClaimTemplate, each Pod gets its own instance.